HuascarMC/vending-machine/README.md

 ## What is it

-React UI that simulates the usage of a vending machine, it reacts to the response of requests made on a RESTful API that runs on the server side, click [!here](https://github.com/HuascarMC/vending-machine-server).
+React UI that simulates the usage of a vending machine, it reacts to the response of requests made on a RESTful API that runs on the server side, click [here](https://github.com/HuascarMC/vending-machine-server) to see the server's repo.

 The stack: